A Memorable Adventure in Moorish Spain

 Another highlight is the Plaza de España.
 Set amidst the lush greenery of the Parque de María Luisa,this impressive square was built for the Ibero-American Exposition in 1929.
 Utilising architectural styles from through the city's history, this beautifully ornate plaza with its enormous decorated building has seen processions, demonstrations and festivals during its time as a public space.
 Be sure to see the small alcoves, each one based on a different region of Spain.

-Today takes us by rail to beautiful Granada where we stay at the 4-Star Melia Granada.
+Today takes us by coach to beautiful Granada where we stay at the 4-Star Melia Granada.
 Granada was once the stronghold for the Islamic kings of Moorish Spain, and since then has seen a variety of different cultures on its sunny streets.

 We enjoy a guided walk around the Albayzin on Day 6.
 A UNESCO World Heritage site built on a hill opposite the world famous Alhambra, we tour this ancient Moorish quarter of the city.
 Built on a series of short hills, this district has changed hands many times and sees ancient Moorish gardens and mosques brush shoulders with churches and convents.
 Given this area's position above the bustling streets, there are several superb viewpoints from which we can gaze across the city, and up at the Alhambra fortress.